msolefonte/vco/docs/immortal-empires/dark-elves.md

     * _The Stone of Midnight_: Missile resistance: +20% for Morathi, Ward save: +5% for Morathi

 * **Route III - Return of the Queen**
-  * Journey to the seat of your power in Naggaroth: Ghrond, the Tower of Prophecy.
-The Sorceresses of the Dark Convent await your instruction.
   * Control settlement:
     * Ghrond
   * Build landmark in Ghrond:
     * Dark Convent of Sorcery
-  * The Blood Queen has forgotten her place.
-Humble her before Khaine, either through confederation or destruction.
   * Destroy faction:
     * Har Ganeth
   * Control settlement: